 Well hello!
 Long time, no blog.
 October 1st seemed like a good time to finally get my act together and share our trip from last June. 😬 It’s taken me so long to gather my thoughts, upload all of our photos and videos, and… well… get over a very long first trimester full of morning sickness, long enough to write this post.

 About a year ago, we decided that in 2018 we would take our first trip as a family out of the country.
 And Canada seemed like a good start.
 I’ve had my eye on Banff for years as it seems to always pop up on Pinterest when you search for “beautiful travel destinations.”
 So in January we bought our tickets and started planning our trip.
-The only other thing to on top of our bucket list was to have another baby.
+The only other thing on our bucket list for the year was to have another baby.
 And of course as life would have it, both happened at the same time.
-So after getting an instant approval from our fertility doctor, Will, Liam, and my six week pregnant self got on a plane and headed to Canada!
+Or around the same time, I should say.
+So after getting an approval from our fertility doctor, Will, Liam, and my six week pregnant self got on a plane and headed to Canada!

 Here is a look into our eight day itinerary.
 In case anyone ever decides to make the trip for themselves, this is a jam packed, on a budget, toddler friendly way to see Banff and Jasper National Parks.